top of page

 The Church in Canterbury where Marlowe was christened

-Marlowe's association with the controversial placard drew the attention of Queen Elizabeth's Privy Council.
-Leading to the arrest of Marlowe's former roommate, Thomas Kydd.
-Kydd was accused of the heretical writings found among his papers, which he claimed belonged to Marlowe.
-This led to Marlowe's arrest and questioning.
+Marlowe's association with the incendiary placard drew attention.
+This led to the arrest of his former roommate, Thomas Kydd.
+Kydd was accused of possessing heretical writings that he claimed belonged to Marlowe.
+In turn, this led to Marlowe's own arrest and subsequent questioning.

-A controversy what led to a deadly meeting in Deptford on May 30, 1593.
-Marlowe spent the day with three other men, including government agents, at a rooming house.
+The controversies surrounding him culminated in a fatal encounter in Deptford on May 30, 1593.
+That day, Marlowe spent time with three other men, including government agents, in a rooming house.
+An argument erupted over a bill, which escalated into a violent fight that ended in tragedy.

 Folow the Podcast on Social